-The Master of Arts in Educational Leadership and Management program is a two-year program comprised of one mandatory two-week on-campus residency and online learning courses.
-In recognition of the school year and the resulting limited window of opportunity for students to attend a residency, the residency takes place during the last two weeks of July or the first two weeks of August.
+The Master of Arts in Educational Leadership and Management (MAELM) program is a two-year program comprised of one mandatory two-week on-campus residency and online learning courses.
+Designed for working professionals, the residency takes place during the last two weeks of July or the first two weeks of August.

 The residency is a carefully designed period of intense academic study.
 The schedule of instruction and studying during the residency is structured to optimize the face-to-face access to instructors, develop networks with fellow students, and learn about the support services of the university that you will have access to for the remainder of your program.
 The typical daily schedule is from 8 a.m. to 5 p.m.
 Some team meetings, homework, and readings may be done outside of these hours.